OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 From your original e-mail:

-    However, the Linux kernel community also offers the following interface for the suggested development procedures for any User:
+> However, the Linux kernel community also offers the following interface for the suggested
+> development procedures for any User:

-    a release candidate is published, Linus asks: ...
+> release candidate is published, Linus asks: ...
 "Go out and test...

 Who is he addressing here?
 Isn't it the Linux Development Community, not a user per your definition?

-    the Linux Kernel Development Community reacts to that feedback, and clear regressions (usually) lead to fixes or removal of the complete functionality causing the regression.
+> the Linux Kernel Development Community reacts to that feedback, and clear regressions (usually)
+> lead to fixes or removal of the complete functionality causing the regression.

 Again the Development Community is involved... and the result is source code.
 But, as with patches that make it to staging, the development community generates some activity on the mailing lists that reflect design or architectural decisions.